keptn/lifecycle-toolkit/docs/content/en/docs/implementing/otel.md

 The Keptn Lifecycle Toolkit (KLT) makes any Kubernetes deployment observable.
-In other words, it creates a distributed, end-to-end trace of everything Kubernetes does in the context of a Deployment.
+In other words, it creates a distributed, end-to-end trace of what Kubernetes does in the context of a Deployment.
 It provides this information
 for all applications running in your cluster, and includes information about